 Such an itinerary would be acceptable to any self respecting inhabitant of hipster capitals Hackney or Williamsburg and it’s wonderful that you can now have the Hipster Africa Experience, but I fail to see how this represents anything particularly progressive.

-I don’t think it’s wrong or inherently problematic to do any of these things.
-But the complexities of privilege and intersectionality that Dabiri lays out here are fascinating.
+The complexities of privilege and intersectionality that Dabiri lays out here are fascinating.
 While many aspects of this type of commercialized Afropolitanism are about reclaiming a previously marginalized African identity, that doesn’t free the producers of this new identity from participation in other unequal power dynamics.
-This was also a good reminder to me that while talking about white privilege and Northern privilege is necessary, it certainly isn’t the only important conversation to be had about this.